ipaleka/algodjango/media/tutorial.md

 └── manage.py
 ```

-We need one more thing before we start writting our app code.
+We need one more thing before we start writing our app code.
 Use your favorite editor and open the `settings.py` file placed in the project's directory.
 Find the `INSTALLED_APPS` setting and prepend the list with our app's configuration class.
 Afterward, that setting should look like this:

 ```python
 INSTALLED_APPS = [